Swanson-Hysell-Group/lab_protocols/Lab_Logistics/Standard_Operating_Procedures/COVID_protocols.md

 ## 1. Lab scheduling

-McCone 351, 353 and 408 each have an occupancy limit of one person.
+McCone 349, 351, 353 and 408 each have an occupancy limit of one person.
 Usage of these rooms requires scheduling using the lab Google calendar.
 The lab calendar much be reviewed prior to coming to campus.
 The lab calendar will be discussed and coordinated in detail during weekly group meetings.

 ## 2. Health screen prior to leaving home

-All researchers will conduct a daily health screening prior to leaving home following the CDC symptoms and self-checker.: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html All researchers will complete the EHD 207 online training prior to being on campus.
+All researchers will conduct the UC Berkeley daily health symptom screener screening prior to leaving home for campus.
+All researchers will complete the EHD 207 online training prior to being on campus.

 ## 3. Precautions in transit and on campus
 These recommendations follow CDC guidelines: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html